T4SG/Bangalore-Team-5/README.md

 - Each volunteer can login with username and password after which details of the classroom can be filled in
 - Previous visits details can be tracked
 - Can allot a workshop based on the performance of the leader
+-

+Another Module:
+Elagg_app:
+- It contains different features like actions, notifications, views, pages, vendors which enhances the structure and functionalities of the application
+- It has the index.html page which will help the user to register and Sign in